testUser453/The-HK-docs/README.md

-<a href="https://1drv.ms/v/s!AuOJcqLLBs2NhH2sGKQM0g9akB9S">Click here for a quick video on how to change your favicon!</a>
+<a href="https://1drv.ms/v/s!AuOJcqLLBs2NhH2sGKQM0g9akB9S" target="_blank">Click here for a quick video on how to change your favicon!</a>